-Torrential rains spawned by the recent southwest monsoon reminds everyone of the need to have a 72-hour survival kit ready for any eventuality.
+Torrential rains and typhoons remind everyone of the need to have a 72-hour survival kit ready for any eventuality.

-The Church of Jesus Christ of Latter-day Saints (Mormons), who often counsel their members to have a "72-Hour Kit" ready in their homes, recently handed out 72-Hour Kit pamphlets to all who attended the Church Jubilee exhibit commemorating the 50 year celebration as a Church in the Philippines.
+The Church of Jesus Christ of Latter-day Saints often counsels their members to have a "72-Hour Kit" ready in their homes.

 A 72-Hour Kit is a personal kit containing essential supplies that should help a person survive for at least three days (72 hours) during a disaster.
 Experience has shown that it usually takes about three days before government and other institutions are able to provide rescue and relief efforts to disaster victims.